TheEt1234/async_controller/Docs.md

 ### `modify_self(code)`
 - replaces the async controller's code with the code provided to the function
 - clears print log
-- **does not make a `program` event**
+- **does not make a `program` event, you will need to interrupt(0.1) so that the code gets ran**
 - limited to 50 000 characters
-- makes an error to stop any more execution
+- makes an error to stop any more execution (kinda hacky, i should make it less hacky or just leave execution alone)

 # Notes
 - You are forced to use lightweight interrupts (so no iid, but you can `interrupt(0)`)
-- You can't send 2 000 messages at that digistuff noteblock, *by default* it will only send 150 per event
+- You can't send 2 000 messages at that digistuff noteblock to blow people's ears off, *by default* it will only send 150 per event
+- When an error occurs, traceback is provided :) [doesn't help with timeouts though]